-I just finished a four-part series on Stoicism with Brett Veinotte at the School Sucks Project.
+I just finished a multi-part series on Stoicism with Brett Veinotte at the School Sucks Project.
 We covered plenty of ground but I wanted to tease out what I think is something rarely if ever discussed.
 The Stoic values inform a mindset that is distinctly libertarian.
 One might even say the state of mind shares a deep kinship with abolitionism.
 In fact, some of the Stoic philosophers were slaves themselves.
 The Stoics paint a broad and useful road-map to live a good life and joyous existence on their own terms.

 Stoicism is not as popular today as then because it takes work to be a virtuous Stoic and the foregoing of present consumption for future return is not exactly a hipster vision of living in society today.
 These hard decisions tend to militate against affluence and find happiness and tranquility in less material well-being than more.

 The exploration of Stoicism takes a lifetime to contemplate and master.
 I‘d like to visit a narrow aspect of it and the concomitant relationship to ultimate freedom.
 This is the Stoic view of death and the advancing of individual refusal and the withdrawal of consent.
 If fear is the mortar of all statist government then compliance and obedience is the brick.
 These two components strip the statist conceit to its essence: the employment of immoral means to achieve moral ends, an impossible calculus but the simple equation that all government lives and dies by.
 The state threatens and employs violence to build society; absent these means it would be out of business in an hour.
 At its core, the state must practice slavery to get the tax cattle to do as they are told.
 It is the antithesis of civilization and the highest form of mob rule.
 It is, in the end, a death cult.